estiwidder/bold360-mobile-docs-android/docs/overview.md

 ## Features
 Create and integrate AI and live chats to run under your App.
-Customize your chat look to meet your need.
+Customize your chat display to meet your need.

 ## Intended Audience
 This guide assumes that you have the necessary android development skills to build and compile advanced applications using Android Studio.